 While Facebook isn’t ideal for more legitimate photographers, it is a great way to share your photos and stay connected to your fans.

 Cluster is ideal if you are looking to share your photos with only a select group of people.
-That makes it an excellent option for families to share with each other all those photos of the last summer reunion!
+That makes it an excellent option for families to share all those photos of the last summer reunion!

 Only members of the group can see and upload images to your albums.
 The app is available for both iPhone and Android devices, so anyone can join and contribute.

 Think of Cluster as a Google Drive for your photos.
-In order for someone to access your work, they must receive an invitation from the owner of the account.
+For someone to access your work, they must receive an invitation from the owner of the account.

 There are three main options for uploading photos.
 You can take an instant picture using your camera, choose an existing one from your files, or capture two images simultaneously and let the app analyze the one with the nearest object.

-Only the Pro version of the app offers the neat photography options.
-This version of the app must be purchased via the App Store or Google Play Store
+Only the Pro version of the app offers neat photography options.
+This version of the app must be purchased via the App Store or Google Play Store.

-EyeEm is a great alternative to Instagram, which does not allow you to change filters when taking photos.
-EyeEm is also a great platform for discovering new things and places, thanks to the Discover section that features different categories such as street, nature, underwater, and everything in between.
+EyeEm is an excellent alternative to Instagram, which does not allow you to change filters when taking photos.
+EyeEm is also a perfect platform for discovering new things and places, thanks to the Discover section that features different categories such as street, nature, underwater, and everything in between.

 One of the first apps to offer private image sharing for iPhone users, Snapchat allows you to share photos that disappear soon after being viewed by the recipient.

-This is a different kind of photo sharing app, but one with definite applicability for modern mobile photography.
+Snapchat is a different kind of photo-sharing app, but one with definite applicability for modern mobile photography.